bongohead/labor-market-lm-finetune/README.md

 This contains finetuning code for the labor market BERT classifier (ALBERT + LORA).
-Training data is generated from GPT-4.